quicwg/ops-drafts/draft-ietf-quic-applicability.md

 {{!QUIC-TLS=RFC9001}}.
 This split is performed to enable light-weight versioning with different cryptographic handshakes.

+The QUIC Versions Registry established in {{QUIC-TRANSPORT}} allows for provisional registrations for experimentation.
+Registration, also of experimental versions, is important to avoid collision.
+Experimental versions should not be used long-term or registered as permanent to minimize the risk of fingerprinting based on the version number.

 # Enabling New Versions

 QUIC version 1 does not specify a version negotiation mechanism in the base spec